diogo-pessoa/milestoneThree/UserStories.md

             python -m unittest discover -s test/html_test -p "*_test.py" -v fi

-- As a User I want to Check My Personal Details on my profile Page
+- As a User, I want to Check My Personal Details on my profile Page
   - Profile Page has a Tab on `Books`, where User get a chance to review all his favorite Books and Rates left

 - As a User I have a profile page with my details and reviews I left.